JonPSmith/GenericServices/README.md

 [source code README page](https://github.com/JonPSmith/SampleMvcWebAppComplex) for more information.

-## Second best documentation is the Wiki
+## Full documentation exists in the Wiki
 The [GenericServices Wiki](https://github.com/JonPSmith/GenericServices/wiki)
 has extensive information - see the Wiki sidebar for an index to the various parts.